Supervision & Me:

 Experience:

 My background is in Psychology & Philosophy, as this was my first degree.
 This led me in to working as a Mental Health Support Worker for the charity Mind for over five years.
-This work involved working with a lot of complex and challenging mental health presentations form my clients at the time.
+This involved working with a lot of complex and challenging mental health presentations.
 Additionally, it has given me excellent understanding in supporting people with the benefit system, and NHS when it comes to diagnosis and support.
 This is very much where I found my passion for working with people, and what inspired me to work towards my second degree in Counselling and Psychotherapy.

 Whilst studying counselling, I volunteered with the charity Cruse Bereavement Support who offer support for individuals who have experienced bereavement, and New Pathways who are a charity that offer support for survivors of sexual abuse/violence.
-In these two volunteering roles I learned a lot, however my experience and training with New Pathways gave me a great deal of understanding when it comes to working with trauma safely.
-My experience with New Pathways was so valuable that I continued to work with New Pathways after qualifying as a therapist for a few years.
+In these two volunteering roles I learned a lot, particularly my experience and training with New Pathways which gave me a great deal of understanding when it comes to working with trauma safely.
+My experience with New Pathways was so valuable that I continued to work with them after qualifying as a therapist for a few years.

-Once qualified counsellor, I continually add to my knowledge and understanding through courses, seminars, and reading.
+Now as a qualified counsellor, I continually add to my knowledge and understanding through courses, seminars, and reading.
 Continued professional and personal development mean a lot to me, as the world is always changing.
-I encourage this approach to learn in my supervisees and always enjoy sharing book recommendations and other resources when possible.
+I encourage this approach to learning in my supervisees and always enjoy sharing book recommendations and other resources when possible.

 Specialism: